Virginia Special Warranty Deed Form

 Recording Requirements

-• The grantor must have their signature acknowledged by a notary public or two witnesses.[1]
+• The grantor must have their signature acknowledged before a notary public or two witnesses.[1]

 • There are no specific recording requirements outlined in the Virginia statutes.
 However, counties may impose their own standards, such as the following[2]: